 Everything about betting on Natus Vincere

-The counter-strike division is made up of Ukrainians, S1mple (Kostyliev Oleksandr), and B1t (Vakhovskyi Valerii).
-The other 3 players, Perfecto (Zalutskiy Ilya), Boombl4 (Mikhailov Kirill), and Electronic (Sharipov Denis), are Russians.
+The Counter-Strike division features Ukrainians s1mple (Kostyliev Oleksandr) and B1t (Vakhovskyi Valerii).
+The other three players, Perfecto (Zalutskiy Ilya), Boombl4 (Mikhailov Kirill), and Electronic (Sharipov Denis), are from Russia.

 V-Tune (Vorobey Alik), Noone (Minenko Volodymyr), and GeneRaL (Nigrini Viktor) are all Ukrainians on the Dota 2 roster.
-Korobkin, Ilya, also from Ukraine, and Solo (Berezin, Alexey) from Russia make up the five-man team.
+Korobkin, Ilya, also from Ukraine, and Solo (Berezin, Alexey) from Russia complete the five-man team.

-In the past, Na'Vi had a League of Legends team, but the players split up.
-The team was disbanded.
-It was only until March 2021 that the entity came back to the League of Legends: Wild Rift scene.
-The new team is based in Europe and consists of five Chinese players, including Zheng Julien, alias Ghost, and Juzi (Zeng Shiying).
-The other members are Guansheng Xu, alias SkyFL, Simone Mu, known by her gaming name, Mumu, and Sipeng Hu, alias Garen.
+Previously, Na'Vi had a League of Legends team, but the players went their separate ways and the team was disbanded.
+It wasn't until March 2021 that the organisation returned to the League of Legends: Wild Rift scene.
+The new team is based in Europe and comprises five Chinese players, including Zheng Julien, also known as Ghost, and Juzi (Zeng Shiying).
+The other members are Guansheng Xu, alias SkyFL, Simone Mu, known by her gaming name Mumu, and Sipeng Hu, alias Garen.

-The Counter-Strike team was the basis of the foundation for the team.
-Two years after the formation of CS, the FIFA team was formed.
-The online gaming scene was rapidly growing in popularity before its formation.
-The variety of championships with large prizes continued to rise.
-At the 2009 Intel Extreme Masters event, which was held in Dubai, Murat, full name Arbalet Zhumashevich, declared the creation of an esports group.
+The Counter-Strike team was foundational to the team's inception.
+Two years after CS's formation, the FIFA team was established.
+The online gaming scene was rapidly gaining popularity before its creation, with a growing number of championships offering substantial prizes.
+During the 2009 Intel Extreme Masters event in Dubai, Murat, full name Arbalet Zhumashevich, announced the formation of an esports organisation.

-Arbalet, who had worked as a patron before, set out to form a professional team.
-He was supposed to be the primary sponsor.
-He was supposed to train the players and take care of the money, from salaries to flight payments.
-The aim was to join the league of the most popular esports teams in Europe.
+Arbalet, who had previously acted as a patron, set out to form a professional team.
+He was slated to be the primary sponsor, responsible for training players and managing finances, from salaries to travel expenses.
+The objective was to join the ranks of Europe's most recognised esports teams.

-They would be followed by StarCraft II teams and also a team in the League of Legends scene.
-The newly established teams, however, fell short of expectations and were disbanded as a result.
-One player, Yozhyk, was an exception, as he was regarded as being among the finest gamers at that time in FIFA games.
-Furthermore, he was valued for his ability to delight the fans, as witnessed by his winning over twenty-five trophies in various competitions.
+This was to be followed by StarCraft II teams and a League of Legends roster.
+However, these newly formed teams did not meet expectations and were subsequently disbanded.
+One player, Yozhyk, was an exception, considered among the finest FIFA gamers of that era.
+He was also lauded for his ability to captivate audiences, evidenced by his victories in over twenty-five different competitions.

-The Global Offensive team was the first ever to emerge victorious in three big competitions.
-Among these events were the Intel Extreme Masters and the Electronic Sports World Cup.
-All three were won in a single calendar year, which is a record.
-The Dota 2 division would also win The 2011 International.
-That feat made them the most famous esport team at the time.
+The Global Offensive team was the first to achieve victory in three major competitions, including the Intel Extreme Masters and the Electronic Sports World Cup.
+Winning all three in a single calendar year set an unprecedented record.
+The Dota 2 division would also go on to win The 2011 International.
+This accomplishment propelled them to become the most celebrated esports team at the time.

-Rainbow Six Siege is a rising division in the team, as is PUBG.
-Other divisions that Na’Vi fields teams in include LoL: Wild Rift, World of Tanks, Paladins, Fortnite, Apex Legends, and Mobile Legends: Bang.
+Rainbow Six Siege is a growing division within the team, as is PUBG.
+Other divisions where Na’Vi fields teams include LoL: Wild Rift, World of Tanks, Paladins, Fortnite, Apex Legends, and Mobile Legends: Bang.

 Navi made an acquisition of a PUBG team in 2018.
 All three players would later be dropped in favor of TheTab, real name Vitaly Karkeshkin, Besto, real name Andrey Ionov, and Ceh9, real name Arsenii Ivanychev.
 The Orange is Vladyslav Ostroushko, and the other three players are all Russians.
 These are the current team members.